Alex Tagliani: NASCAR Xfinity and Truck Series

 In 2015, Tagliani drove one race for Team Penske in the Xfinity Series race at Mid-Ohio Sports Car Course.
 He earned the pole and was in contention for the victory, losing the lead in the second-to-final corner of the race after being hit by eventual winner Regan Smith.
-Two weeks later, Tagliani drove the No. 29 truck for Brad Keselowski Racing at Mosport, leading a total of 8 laps and finishing 5th after battling Erik Jones for the lead late in the race.
+Two weeks later, Tagliani drove the No. 29 truck for Brad Keselowski Racing at Mosport, leading a total of eight laps and finishing fifth after battling Erik Jones for the lead late in the race.

 In 2016, Tagliani made a one-off appearance in the No. 22 for Team Penske at Road America in the Xfinity Series, and earned the pole for the race.
 He would lead 17 laps and score a seventh-place finish.
 Tagliani would part ways with Penske at year's end, to make way for other Penske drivers such as Austin Cindric.

 Tagliani returned to the Truck Series for the 2017 Mosport race, driving the No. 02 for Young's Motorsports.

 For the 2019 Chevrolet Silverado 250, he moved to Kyle Busch Motorsports' No. 51 Toyota.
 He returned to the team in August 2020 at the Daytona International Speedway road course.

-NASCAR Pinty's Series
+NASCAR Canada Series

 In 2007, Tagliani debuted in the NASCAR Canadian Tire Series, entering two rounds with Dave Jacombs.
-In 2008, he raced in 9 out of 13 races with that team, scoring a win at Edmonton Airport.
+In 2008, he raced in nine out of 13 races with that team, scoring a win at Edmonton Airport.

 Tagliani competed at two NASCAR Canada Series races in 2009, two in 2013 and one in 2013.
 He scored four pole positions, but his best finishes were fifth.

-The driver returned as a full-time driver in 2014 with his own team.
+Tagliani returned as a full-time driver in 2014 with his own team.
 Again, his best results were fifth, and ended ninth in the overall standings.
 In 2015, he joined Colin Livingston's team, where he claimed his second win at Sunset and two third-place finishes.
 In 2016, he scored three wins at Sunset, Toronto and Edmonton International Raceway, and finished third in points.

 Tagliani joined Scott Steckly's 22 Racing team in 2017.
 In 2018, he finished second in the standings behind Louis-Philippe Dumoulin.
 During the 2019 season, he scored a win at Toronto and was running in points until myocarditis forced him out of competing in the Autodrome St. Eustache round, effectively ending his championship hopes.